-When flying long haul I always choose layovers in countries I have not visited previously.
+When flying long haul we always choose layovers in countries we have not visited previously.
 This time round we choose a flight leaving Gibraltar for our big move to Australia via Germany which gave us the opportunity to have a 10 hour lay over in Munich and luckily without realising we were there to celebrate the closing of Oktoberfest!

 Mmmmm cold German beer, one of the best in my opinion and went down like a treat!
 Waitresses dressed in traditional attire attended the large masses of customers sat in rows.
 Each tent was chockablock but luckily being only two people we managed to squeeze in.

 We shared a bench with a group of Germans who were very friendly and chatted away.
 This is one of the best things about travelling, the people you meet and their interesting stories :)